-- 3381.
+3381.
 Real Estate Fundamentals.
 An introduction to all phases of real estate and the foundation for other courses in real estate.
-Prerequisite: ACCT 2302; corequisite: FINA 3320. - 4338.
+Prerequisite: ACCT 2302.
+Co- or prerequisite: FINA 3320.
+Reserved for Cox students.

+4338.
 Real Estate Law. (spring only) A survey of real estate law with particular attention given to real estate transactions, financing, syndication and land use regulation.
-Prerequisites: BL 3335 and RE 3381. - 4382.
+Prerequisites: BL 3335, RE 3381.

+4382.
 Real Estate Markets and Valuation. (fall only) The principles and techniques of estimating the value of residential and income-producing properties.
-Also considers the economic base, structure and distribution of land use in urban areas.
-Prerequisites: RE 3381 and FINA 3320.
-With permission of RE 4382 instructor, RE 3381 and 4382 may be taken concurrently. - 4389.
+Also, the economic base, structure and distribution of land use in urban areas.
+Prerequisites: RE 3381, FINA 3320.
+With permission of RE 4382 instructor, RE 3381 and 4382 may be taken concurrently.

+4389.
 Real Estate Finance. (spring only) Development of technical competence necessary to structure real estate transactions.
 Computation of periodic payments, amortization schedules and true borrowing costs.
 Examination of the secondary mortgage market.
 Application of techniques for structuring real estate transactions (e.g., sale-leaseback, joint ventures, syndications).
 Prerequisites: RE 3381, RE 4382 and FINA 3320.
 (Students cannot receive credit for RE 4381 and RE 4389.)